05 Nov CGT for individuals, sole traders and partnerships

 What is Capital Gain Tax?

 You pay Capital Gains Tax on any profit you make when you are selling your whole or part of a business.
 There are many ways to dispose of a legitimate business.
-Well, you can give it away as a gift or just simply swap it for something else.
+If you are making profit from the disposal of assets that increased its value, you have to pay Capital Gains Tax on it.
+For example if you sell it, just give your asset to someone or you can give it away as a gift or just simply swap it for something else.

 You are liable to pay this form of tax if you are self-employed or a sole trader in a business partnership.
 Limited companies on the other hand pay corporate taxes.
 If you own business assets in the form of property, fixtures, factories, shares and trademarks, you would be required to pay this tax.

 The good news for you that you don’t have to pay CGT if your total gains are within the annual tax-free allowance, which is £11,100.
 The earnings above that amount will be liable to tax at a rate of 10%.
 Further, the 10% will be applicable to the basic-rate income taxpayers and 20% will be payable by the higher tax rate.

 Here’s how you can pay your CGT

 To pay your CGT, you have to send a self-assessment return to HMRC.
 To ease your nerves, HMRC will ask you to register for self-assessment beforehand.
 You must complete this step before 31st October for paper returns and for electronic returns, the date will be 31st of January.
 The late submission will result in fines and penalties.